 Providing virtual access to specialist medical care for underserved U.S. patients

-Yet, a critical gap remains: 91 percent of safety net clinics report difficulty obtaining specialty care for the uninsured, leading to sicker patients and increased ER visits and hospitalizations.
+Yet, a critical gap remains: 91 percent of safety net clinics cannot get reliable, fast access to specialist care for the uninsured, leading to sicker patients and increased ER visits and hospitalizations.
 For the one in ten Americans who lack health insurance and need specialty care, the options are limited: pay out of pocket or delay treatment.

 - American Board of Internal Medicine

 - Association of American Medical Colleges